manips-sai-org/sai2-interfaces/docs/config_files_details.md

 			- 3: Full force control
 		- direction: Optional.
 The direction of line when the dimension is 1 or 2 (unused when the dimension is 0 or 3).
 	Those values can be changed at runtime.
-	Default value for the dim can be found in the MotionForceTask class in the sai2-primitives library.
+	Default value for the dim can be found in the MotionForceTask class in the sai-primitives library.
 	-->
 	<forceSpaceParametrization dim="0"
 		direction="0 0 1" />